PhD Project

 Photo by rawpixel on Unsplash

-My project examines the metabolic cycle in budding yeast.
+My project examined the metabolic cycle in budding yeast.
 This yeast metabolic cycle is defined by levels of metabolites in the cell increasing and decreasing in regular cycles, which are linked to cell division.
 Changing feeding conditions for the yeast cells or removing genes from the yeast genome that are responsible for metabolic processes affect the speed of these metabolic cycles.

 Not a lot of people study this cycle.
 Those who do study them in chemostats – essentially, large liquid cultures of many cells – so it is difficult to see whether individual cells behave differently.
-This is why I use microfluidics to separate the cells.
-Microfluidics refers to an experimental system that moves around small amounts of liquids – in my case, I use microfluidics to move cells from cultures, trap & separate them, then add or remove nutrients over time.
+This is why I used microfluidics to separate the cells.
+Microfluidics refers to an experimental system that moves around small amounts of liquids – in my case, I used microfluidics to move cells from cultures, trap & separate them, then add or remove nutrients over time.

-In addition, I was part of the team that developed aliby, a Python-based pipeline that Peter Swain’s research group uses to analyse time-lapses of images of yeast cells taken from the microscopes in their microfluidics systems.
+In addition, I was part of the team that developed aliby, a Python-based pipeline that Prof Peter Swain’s research group uses to analyse time-lapses of images of yeast cells taken from the microscopes in their microfluidics systems.
 This pipeline finds cells in the images (segmentation), keeps track of cells as they move through time (tracking), match new cells to the ones they divided from (lineage prediction), and creates time series for further processing.
-I use this software extensively in part 2 of my project.
+I used this software extensively in part 2 of my project.

 For me, this was a valuable foray in collaborative software development.
 Of course, I sharpened my Python skills, but also DevOps: automated testing and deployment of software, managing software versions, maintaining servers for users, and making sure things don’t crash and burn.
 I learnt how to talk to other developers, project managers, and users (biologist and physicists) of varying programming or technical abilities.
-Naturally, I learnt to navigate lots and lots and lots of conflicts – both merge conflicts and inevitable conflicts between people!
+Naturally, I learnt to navigate lots and lots and lots of conflicts – both merge conflicts and inevitable conflicts between ideas!

+My PhD work eventually led to a paper that showed that single-cell metabolic oscillations are pervasive and may alleviate a proteome constraint.
 During my PhD, I also worked on a paper on the accuracy and data efficiency in deep learning models of protein expression.

 Arin Wongprommoon